oorzkws/FactorioAchievementEnabler/readme.md

 This won't enable achievements on saves where cheats or console commands have been used, it only covers mods.
 Patches just pulled from IDA.

+Updated as of Factorio **1.1.48**.
+If it doesn't work on the current version, please file an [issue](/../../issues/new) if there isn't one already.

 # License